BaoPham92/js-intro/readme.md

   3. (**P**)rints the result to the console, if any (some things result in or ***return*** `undefined`).
   4. Then it (**L**)oops back to the beginning, ready to (**R**)ead the next line of code we feed it.
 It 'listens' for new code.

 > In Chrome, `⌘ + ⌥ + i` opens the chrome dev tools.
-Here you can do a bunch of stuff like inspect elements and see html, css and scripts the page has loaded.
+Here you can do a bunch of stuff like inspect elements and see HTML, CSS and scripts the page has loaded.
 It allows you to access the console which interacts with the JS that the page has loaded.
 In our case we'll see that interaction with the code below

 ------